Themroc/humhub_mod-helper/README.md

 ### Description
-Hassle remover for module developers.

 Takes care of config-forms.
-No more tedious creation of view-files needed.
-With it, a very simple model-file could look like
+No more tedious creation of view-files for that needed.
+Just give it your model and hints how your attributes should be presented.
+The simplest model-file could look like

     <?php
     namespace ME\humhub\modules\MYMODULE\models;

     class AdminModel extends \themroc\humhub\modules\modhelper\models\AdminForm
     {
         public $some_text;
     }

 The Controller:

     <?php
     namespace ME\humhub\modules\MYMODULE\controllers;

     use Yii;
     use ME\humhub\modules\MYMODULE\models\AdminForm;

     class AdminController extends \humhub\modules\admin\components\Controller
     {
     	public function actionIndex()